Tristanchaang/tristanchaang.github.io/_posts/2022-02-15-infinite-expectation.md

 Is this computation hence flawed?
 Or are human beings just not rational enough?
 The key reason why $E(X)$ is infinite is because the prizes are rising with the same speed as the fall in the probability.
 In essence, it is a situation where _winning a lot of money is rare, but if I won I would get so much money!_ If we were to play this game infinitely many times, then the amount of money won from the really lucky games will eventually cover up the games in which we only won a little a bit of money.

 Hence the computation isn't flawed, but human beings aren't irrational either.
 It is impossible to play this game an arbitrarily large number of times.
-Even if we can, casinoes will not host this game as they will also expect infinite losses!
+Even if we could, casinoes would not host this game as they would also expect infinite losses!